-After the survey closes in the summer of 2022, the team will finalize qualitative and quantitative data analysis.
+Qualitative interviews were completed in the summer of 2021, and the survey study closed in the following summer.
 The team anticipates at least three manuscripts coming from the study.
-Students will have the opportunity to make substantive contributions to an article which will be submitted to a reputable military-focused academic research journal.
+Students will have the opportunity to make substantive contributions to articles which will be submitted to reputable military-focused academic research journals.